-Pre-Medical Concentration (21 Hours)
+Pre-Medical Concentration

-Students can also formalize their preparation for medical or professional schools by earning the CLS Pre-Medical concentration.
+Students can formalize their preparation for medical or professional schools by earning the CLS Pre-Medical concentration.
 This designation will appear on the transcript.
 Students are not required to complete the Pre-Medical concentration in order to apply to medical school or other professional school.
-In recent years, CLS graduates have pursued careers in medicine, physical therapy, physician assistantships, public health, veterinary medicine, and they have pursued graduate school (e.g., a Master's in Public Health).
+In recent years, CLS graduates have pursued careers as physicians, physical therapists, physician assistants, pathologists' assistants, and researchers, and they have pursued graduate school (e.g., a Master's in Public Health).